 CS 4390 Seminar in Computer Science

 An overview of current trends in computer science.
 A forum for discussion and presentation of current issues in computer science.
 Prerequisite: Senior status in CS and permission of instructor.
+Offered even spring semesters.

 CS 2099/3099 Individualized Study